 9. A Thousand Splendid Suns by Khaled Hosseini

-Set in Afghanistan, A Thousand Splendid Suns demonstrates the levels of destructiveness of decades of war and occupation.
+Set in Afghanistan, A Thousand Splendid Suns demonstrates the levels of the destructiveness of decades of war and occupation.

 From the perspectives of two women, you’ll discover the ravages of a nation that, inspiringly, has not fully broken despite years of hardship.